First Time Puppy Owner: Start Off On the Right Paw

-6) Set ground rules and guidelines from the beginning and be firm and fair when you correct your pup
+6) Set ground rules and guidelines from the beginning, and be firm and fair when you correct your pup

 7) Don't throw rules out the window just because your rescued dog had a rough start.
-They are with you now and need your help to create the structure they need to feel safe, secure, and confident (this includes rules, training and tons of praise for jobs well done… and treats since they probably received little to none previously)
+They are with you now and need your help to create the structure they need to feel safe, secure, and confident (this includes rules, training, and tons of praise for jobs well done… and treats since they probably received little to none previously)

-Bringing home a new dog, whether puppy or adult dog, is one of the most rewarding experiences.
+Bringing home a new dog, whether a puppy or an adult dog, is one of the most rewarding experiences.
 Setting yourself and your dog up for success from the beginning will be even more rewarding as your dog grows and matures.
 Make sure to follow these and our other training tips found on our blog to help you train your dream dog!